stevegt/grokker/v3/aidda/BRAINSTORM.md

     - Watches the `A` prompt file for any changes.
     - On detecting a change:
         - **Stashes Uncommitted Changes** in `A`.
-        - Creates a CBOR message with the prompt file contents and the stash commit hash (`C`).
+        - Creates a CBOR message with the prompt file contents and the stash commit hash (`S`).
-        - Sends this message to `R`, promising to respond to any follow-up queries for `C` and its prerequisites.
+        - Sends this message to `R`, promising to respond to any follow-up queries for `S` and its prerequisites.

 - **Message Handling**:
     - Listens for messages from `R`.